Mild/Moderate Disabilities (MAT)

 - Students must have successfully completed all but two required courses for initial teacher certification in Mild/Moderate Disabilities.

-- Students must have passed with a score equal to or greater than the Missouri qualifying score the Praxis II Content Knowledge examinations in Mild-Moderate: Cross Categorical Disabilities (K-12) prior to registration in SPED 5091, Apprentice Teaching.
+- Students must have passed with a score equal to or greater than the Missouri qualifying score in the state-required Content Area examinations in Mild-Moderate: Cross Categorical Disabilities (K-12) prior to registration in SPED 5091, Apprentice Teaching.
 Students are limited to no more than two opportunities to pass the examinations.